richardatval/www.yesproject.org/_posts/2018-03-15-new-course-teaching-you-how-to-make-money-from-social-media.md

 thumbnail-image: /img/socialboosthumbnail.png
 layout: post
 published: true
-title: New course teaching you how to make money from social media
+title: Learn how to make money from social media
 summary: >-
   Social Boost is a three-month programme that will teach unemployed young people how to use social media professionally